tdeekens/msc-thesis/interview-transcriptions/markdown/OPO-2.md

 ### But that's possible and not a big problem?

 Not anymore.
-In the beginning we had sort of stopped the work the the priority fell so to say.
-Then we decided with the program where Johan is the program manager that we don't stop ongoing work cause we lose too much speed.
-So after that it has not really been a problem if we have the priority to start it then we finalise it.
+In the beginning we had sort of stopped the work when the priority fell so to say.
+Then we decided with the RA program where Johan is the program manager that we don't stop ongoing work because we lose too much speed.
+So after that it has not really been a problem if we have the priority to start it then when it's started we finalise it.

 ### And what else can stop the work of a team?